The EDL Utility is a Win32 utility for accessing the Qualcomm Emergency Download interface on Qualcomm processors.

 The usual procedure is to first get your device in EDL mode, i.e. where it is presenting USB VID/PID 05c6/9008.
 This can be achieved by:

 Everything under Windows needs some kind of driver.
 Zadig is a simple generic driver generator.
+Select "WinUSB" as the type of driver to install.
 Do NOT use any Windows drivers from Qualcomm.
 They will try to present your device as a serial port.
+Now you can do a simple check if you like.

 From this point on the processor is using the Firehose protocol and you need not (can not) reload the loader unless you reboot.